22f3003195/Group-2-DS-and-AI-Lab-Project/docs/milestone6/Non_Technical_Report.md

 1. **Language & Comprehension Barrier:** Terms like *alkaline phosphatase* or *hemoglobin A1c* are not everyday language.
 Patients often search online for answers, leading to unnecessary worry over minor, non-critical deviations.
 2. **Numerical Risk in AI:** Standard public AI chatbots can misread tables or alter specific numbers when generating long text summaries.
 In medical contexts, misreading a value like 1.4 as 14 can significantly alter the meaning of a test result.
 3. **Privacy Concerns:** Uploading private medical documents to third-party online AI services raises serious data privacy and regulatory concerns.
+Our system addresses this by processing data ephemerally—documents are not stored after analysis.

 ---